Tanzyingsz/DDM-Dissertation/Literature Review 2.0.md

 _sustainability， sustainability principles_

-The number of online second hand shopper increased exponentially worldwide in recent years.
-It is said that online second-hand markets had already became a curcial part of circular economy (Hamari et al., 2016).
+The number of online second-hand shopper increased exponentially worldwide in recent years.
+It is said that online second-hand markets had already become a crucial part of the circular economy (Hamari et al., 2016).

-Sustainability is distinctive way of building a brand.
+Sustainability is a distinctive way of building a brand.

 ## 3.2.
 Examples of sustainable branding

 ## 3.3.
-Sustainable project - RE:source(The project brief)
+Sustainable project - RE: source(The project brief)

-According to market research, the brand is appeal to trendy UK chinese students who only stay a period of time in the UK.
+According to market research, the brand is an appeal to trendy UK Chinese students who only stay a period of time in the UK.

 > Hamari, J., Sjöklint, M. and Ukkonen, A., 2016, The sharing economy: why people participate in collaborative consumption.
 Journal of the Association for Information Science and Technology, Vol. 67 No. 9, pp. 2047-2059.